gregdaynes/gregdaynes.github.io/_posts/2024-12-02-advent-of-code-day-03.md

 Wow.
 After Day 2 pt 2, I was sure I'd be cooked and not be able to continue on.
 Oh how wrong Greg from a 4 hours ago was.

-Todays challenge involves filtering through "corrupted data" looking for recognizable operations and performing them.
+Today's challenge involves filtering through "corrupted data" looking for recognizable operations and performing them.

 I didn't even bother with a separate file, instead wrote each solver in tests.